mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 As I thought more about it, I realized that there were several upsides to the 140/month cap.
 Scaling constantly is hard!
 As TinyPilot's founder, I spend most of my time [coordinating changes](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week).
 The faster we scale, the faster our processes change.
 Redefining processes and filling in gaps during transitions is stressful and not particularly fun.
 I'd much rather be in the position of optimizing the pain points of a working system rather than scrambling to relieve new bottlenecks.

 So why didn't I just do that earlier?
-I control how many devices I sell, so I could have scaled more slowly.
+I control how many devices TinyPilot sells, so I could have scaled more slowly.

 I have too much fear of leaving money on the table.

 If I sold only 150 devices in a month where there was demand for 200, then I was basically forfeitng $10-15k in profit.
-TinyPilot doesn't have a lot of profit to spare, so I worried that taking it slow would be financially unsustainable.
+TinyPilot doesn't have a ton of profit to spare, so I worried that taking it slow would be financially unsustainable.
 If the company failed, I'd blame myself for not capitalizing on the demand and earning the profit that was available.

-With the Pi shortage, it's much easier to just say, "Oh, well.
-Nothing I can do."
+With the Raspberry Pi shortage, I'm stuck scaling slowly, but there's relief in it not being my choice.
 I can't make more Raspberry Pis appear, so I'm just going to make lemonade out of lemons.

 The other nice upside to running lean is that I have to put up with less bullshit.
 A month ago, Amazon taking away the buy button would have been a big deal.
 I'd have to bend to their demands to get it back.
-But now, I know I can sell 140 devices/month without them, so they can pound sand.
+But now, I know I can sell 140 devices/month without Amazon, so I can ignore their petty games.

 Similarly, when large customers send me pushy emails demanding discounts or unreasonable terms, I can stand firm.
 I tell them that there's currently a supply shortage, so I'm not open to negotiating beyond what I've offered.